I’ve had boats that sank, boats that rolled away, and even one that flew.

 Some of my friends and relatives (my wife being one) have commented at one time or another, that everything happens to me.
-While I disagree with that in whole, I will admit that I have had my share of mishaps and misadventures over time.
-As recently as just last week I had another small adventure which caused my wife to raise the contention again.
+While I disagree with that in whole, I will admit that I’ve had my share of mishaps and misadventures over the years.
+After this incident, my wife brought it up again.

-Once in the water, the motor started right up again and since it was such a nice day I decided to venture across the lake to a small bay where I might take a few casts for northern pike, bass or walleye.
+Once in the water, the motor started right up again and since it was such a nice day I decided to venture across the lake to a small bay where I could take a few casts for northern pike, bass or walleye.
 About three quarters of the way over, however, the motor died.
 I pulled and pulled on the starter chord; choke open, choke closed, throttle wide open, throttle closed…to no avail.
-Now looking at the trolling motor which had no power because the battery was back at the shed getting charged, I called my self a few unpleasant names and determined my options.
+Now looking at the trolling motor which had no power because the battery was back at the shed getting charged, I threw out a few unutterables and pondered my options.
 Being a sparsely populated area there were no other boaters around to give me a tow.
 Well…nothing to do now but start rowing.

 I was probably about two miles from the boat launch as the crow flies.
 Rowing back across the lake was pleasant and a nice little workout…until the wind came up.
 Lake Puckaway is an East/West lake and the prevailing western winds usually kick up mid-morning; just when I had almost made it across the lake.